 Responsible for the impact of our work

 There are few places where the work of architects can have a greater impact than in rural communities.
 Every refurbished building or new home can be a significant development for a small settlement, both in terms of expanding limited facilities or attracting new people to live or work there.

-Roots are based on the Isle of Tiree in the Inner Hebrides with a second office in Glasgow in the Central Belt of Scotland.
+Roots are based on the Isle of Tiree in the Inner Hebrides with a second office in Glasgow in the Central Belt of Scotland, and a third office in Tobermory on the Isle of Mull.
 We live within the community for whom we often design.
 We frequently pass many of the sites where our projects are under construction.
 We witness first hand how the materials we have chosen weather through time.
 Our close proximity to our work means that we must be accountable for the decisions we make and the impact our buildings have on the people they serve, the settlements they integrate into and the landscape they alter.